sbl-sdsc/mcp-genelab/README.md

 A Model Context Protocol (MCP) server that converts natural language queries into [Cypher](https://neo4j.com/product/cypher-graph-query-language) queries and executes them against the configured Neo4j endpoints.
 Customized tools provide seamless access to the NASA GeneLab Knowledge Graph, enabling AI-assisted analysis of spaceflight experiments and their biological effects.
 This server allows researchers to query differential gene expression and DNA methylation data from NASA's space biology experiments through natural language interactions with AI assistants like Claude.

-The GeneLab Knowledge Graph integrates data from NASA's [GeneLab Data Repository](https://genelab.nasa.gov/) with biomedical knowledge from the [SPOKE](https://spoke.ucsf.edu/) (Scalable Precision Medicine Open Knowledge Engine) knowledge graph.
-This integration connects spaceflight experimental results with comprehensive biological context including genes, proteins, anatomical structures, pathways, and diseases.
+The GeneLab Knowledge Graph with data from NASA's [GeneLab Data Repository](https://genelab.nasa.gov/), part of the NASA [Open Science Data Repository (OSDR)](https://science.nasa.gov/biological-physical/data/osdr/) can be integrated with biomedical knowledge from the [SPOKE](https://spoke.ucsf.edu/) (Scalable Precision Medicine Open Knowledge Engine) knowledge graph.
+This integration connects spaceflight experimental results with a comprehensive biological context including genes, proteins, anatomical structures, pathways, and diseases.

 This server is part of the NSF-funded [Proto-OKN Project](https://www.proto-okn.net/) (Prototype Open Knowledge Network).

 ## Features

-- **Natural Language Querying**: Ask questions about spaceflight experiments in plain English - no need to write complex graph queries
+- **Natural Language Querying**: Ask questions in plain English - no need to write complex graph queries
+- **NASA GeneLab Queries**: Ask questions about spaceflight experiments in the NASA GeneLab knowledge graph
 - **Differential Gene Expression Analysis**: Find genes that are upregulated or downregulated in spaceflight conditions compared to ground controls
 - **Multi-Organism Support**: Query data across multiple model organisms including mice, rats, and other species used in space research
 - **DNA Methylation Data**: Access epigenetic changes observed in spaceflight experiments